Alejogb1/job-board/blog-data/how-to-check-to-see-if-a-column-has-part-of-a-string---if-it-does-i-want-to-return-a-value-to-a-new-column.md

 id: "how-to-check-to-see-if-a-column-has-part-of-a-string---if-it-does-i-want-to-return-a-value-to-a-new-column"
 ---

-alright, so you’re looking to see if a string exists as a substring within values of a dataframe column, and if it does, then flag it in a new column. i’ve been down that road more times than i care to remember, it's a pretty common data cleaning task. let me walk you through how i usually handle this, and share some war stories from my past.
+, so you’re looking to see if a string exists as a substring within values of a dataframe column, and if it does, then flag it in a new column. i’ve been down that road more times than i care to remember, it's a pretty common data cleaning task. let me walk you through how i usually handle this, and share some war stories from my past.

 first off, i'm going to assume you're working in python, likely using pandas. that's where i spend most of my time when dealing with tabular data. if not, the core logic should be transferable but you'll need to adapt the syntax to your specific environment.

 the heart of the matter lies in using string methods effectively. pandas provides vectorized string operations, which means you can apply string functions to an entire column of data without looping, which is way more performant, and avoids python’s loops. if you were working with basic python list and looping you are going to get crazy slow performance.

 let's start with a simple example: say we have a dataframe representing customer information, and a column named 'customer_notes' where free form notes exist. we want to flag rows where the note contains the string “vip”: